“So I guess you hate that Mariah Carey song.”

 That was the year “All I Want for Christmas Is You” became my jam.

 In those days, dinosaurs roamed the earth and we had to buy CDs at the mall for $18.99 each.
 So even though I loved the song, I couldn’t afford to buy it.
-But in our Christmastime hang-out, my late father and I ended up at Musicland in La Plaza Mall, and I summed up the courage to ask him for the CD.
+But during our obligatory Christmastime visit, my late father and I ended up at Musicland in La Plaza Mall, and I summed up the courage to ask him for the CD.

 I didn’t spend a lot of time with my father after early childhood (that’s a topic for a different blog post…and decades of therapy); but in our interactions during my teenage years, he could come off as pretentious and cruel.
 He’d give me gifts like 1000-page sci-fi tomes by authors I’d never heard of when I’d asked for the Anne of Green Gables series.
 So I wasn’t surprised when he shamed me for asking for a pop CD.
 He scoffed at the Mariah album, belittling my musical taste and heading to the store’s jazz section saying he’d buy me some “real music” instead.